ATMS Impact Assessment

-There is wide agreement that HIAL must modernise its air traffic management service.
-ATMS is the only viable option presented that provides the necessary levels of resilience required to ensure long-term sustainable air traffic service provision for the communities we serve.
+There is agreement that HIAL must modernise its air traffic management service.
+ATMS is the only option presented that provides the necessary levels of resilience required to ensure long-term sustainable air traffic service provision for the communities we serve.

 FAQ about the Impact Assessment